SotirisKot/Frascati-Classification-with-BERT/README.md

 # Frascati-Classification-with-BERT
 This is the code for a Frascati-Classifier using [SciBERT](https://github.com/allenai/scibert).
-A project for  ATHENA Research Center

 Our task at hand is to classify publications based on the Frascati Classification Schema.
 So given a publication, we want a classifier to decide the Research Area, that this paper belongs, with the research area belonging of course to the Frascati Schema.